If your website is deployed on Vercel but your domain DNS and email still live at SiteGround, Hostinger, or another shared host, this issue is common:

 Does this change MX records or mailbox data?

-No. It only changes HTTP routing for /webmail/* paths.
+No. It only changes HTTP routing for webmail shortcut paths.

 Should I use 307 or 308?

-Use 307 for temporary-preserve-method behavior during this kind of operational routing.
+Use a temporary method-preserving redirect during this kind of operational routing.
 Keep it explicit and test your provider flow.

 Can this work for Hostinger, cPanel, or custom mail hosts?

 Yes.
-Replace WEBMAIL_BASE with your provider endpoint and keep the catch-all route in place.
+Configure your provider endpoint and keep the catch-all routing in place.